 UPS Ground and FedEx Ground Home Delivery modify their shipping rates each year.
 Rates will be based on the size of the package.
 This pricing program is known as Dimensional Weight Pricing, also referred to as DIM Weight.

 Since 2007, UPS and FedEx only used DIM weight for packages larger than three cubic feet.
-But 2015, DIM weight pricing now applies to every package shipped using ground delivery.
-DIM weight is calculated by multiplying a package’s length by width by height, and then dividing by a standard dimensional divisor.
+But starting in 2015, DIM weight pricing applies to every package shipped using ground delivery.
+DIM weight is calculated by multiplying a package’s length by width by height and then dividing by a standard dimensional divisor.